|

 Now with Benny, he was not as bad.. he was more patient than Sybil was.

-Overall, bear cubs are a lot of work, but once they are weaned and put in
+Overall, bear cubs are a lot of work, but once they are weaned and put

-their pen, it is not as much work and cleanup.. but, they still need to
+in their pen, it is not as much work and cleanup in the house.
+They still need to have human contact as much as possible.
+They generally

-like to be around people, but, there is still a chance an adult bear can
+like people and like to be around people, but, there is still a chance

-get aggressive.
-You should be on guard at all times when you are with
+an adult bear can get aggressive.
+You should be on guard at all times

 One very important factor in raising a bear cub is